 In most cases, planning enactments seek to protect stated community values, the "object" or "purpose" of the planning effort will be deemed legitimate.

+For example, regulations aimed at protecting public health and water quality seek to achieve a legitimate public purpose.
 On occasion, a community may want to adopt planning rules that give one constituency a competitive advantage over another.
 Courts would certainly scrutinize this legislation closely.
 If improper purpose is shown, the presumption of validity may be overcome.